yunseo-kim/yunseo-kim.github.io/_posts/en/2024-06-29-how-to-auto-translate-posts-with-the-claude-3.5-sonnet-api-1.md

 ## Introduction
 I recently adopted Anthropic's Claude 3.5 Sonnet API for multilingual translation of blog posts.
 In this series, I will discuss the reasons for choosing Claude 3.5 Sonnet API, prompt design methods, and how to implement API integration and automation using Python scripts.
 The series consists of two posts, and this is the first post in the series.
-- Part 1: Introduction to Claude 3.5 Sonnet model and selection reasons, prompt engineering (this post)
+- Part 1: Introduction to Claude 3.5 Sonnet model and selection rationale, prompt engineering (current post)
 - Part 2: [Writing and applying Python automation scripts using the API](/posts/how-to-auto-translate-posts-with-the-claude-3.5-sonnet-api-2)

 ## About Claude 3.5 Sonnet